 The inscription on the iconic logo is non-standard: some letters are connected, while others stand separately.
 “C” looks like a large sickle.
 A wide line extends from “g” to the left, similar to a waving ribbon.

 The hop leaf is hand-drawn with thin lines.
-The branding symbol is inspired by the historical heritage of the brand and old labels on beer bottles.
+The branding symbol is inspired by the brand’s historical heritage and by old labels on beer bottles.
 After the redesign, it was moved closer to the middle of the “r,” making the logo more symmetrical.

 The trademark is presented in two basic colors: white and green.
 There are also seven secondary shades.
 These include pink, red-brown, light blue, blue, yellow, light green, and khaki.
 They are used depending on the background.